BenediktSeidl/fpesa/README.md

 save and receive messages and a websocket connection that receives live updates when a new message is saved.

-It comes with a simple web frontend that allows to test the features descibed above.
+It comes with a simple web frontend that allows to test the features described above.

 ## Overview